Neurodivergent-affirming therapy for those who think fast and sense deeply.

 2. The Body’s Memory

-Emotional experiences imprint on the body.
+Emotional experiences are encoded in the body and nervous system.
 Somatic therapies work directly with these imprints to release tension and reorganize stored activation.

 3. The Mind–Body Connection